bsmith89/blog/content/Education/python-lesson-balance.md

 I'm hoping that I can convince a few instructors to try it out for themselves.
 Positive experiences with an unofficial fork makes patching the main branch a more rational investment.
-I've already been [evangelizing][git-guac-email] in this way for an [alternative Git lesson][git-guacamole], sharing my immature lesson outline and encouraging folks to try it out themselves.
+I've already been [evangelizing][git-guac-email] in a similar way for an [alternative Git lesson][git-guacamole], sharing my immature outline and encouraging folks to try it out themselves.
-Is there a better approach to making medium to large changes to the lessons?
+Is there a better approach to making medium to large changes to the design?

 [git-guac-email]: http://lists.software-carpentry.org/pipermail/discuss/2016-May/004529.html
 [git-guacamole]: https://github.com/bsmith89/git-novice-outline